 John helps design and develop features across the service, and specializes in rapid prototype development.
 John was previously a director at TheSquare.com, and Senior Developer at Yahoo.com.
 Outside of work, John is a lover of exploration, adventure, and endurance sports.
 He's survived multiple Iron Man Triathlons.

 Sarah is constantly interacting with PhotoShelter members and hunting for talent to feature.
-She works on our email campaigns, guides and the blog.
+She helps put together webinars, features for the blog, and runs our Twitter.
 A graduate of Emerson College, Sarah is a hybrid of marketer and photographer, with experience in business development and photo editing.
-It's fair to say she's image obsessed.
 For her, meeting a photographer she admires is equivalent to meeting a high profile celebrity.
-(She actually hyperventilated when she shook The Selby's hand.)
+(She actually hyperventilated when Eugene Richards kissed her on the cheek.)
 Sarah eats photography for breakfast, lunch, and dinner.
 She shoots with Canon cameras.

 Tamreen is a front-end developer at PhotoShelter.
 After living in three different countries he currently finds himself in Brooklyn, USA.
 Outside of the office, he runs, reads and wonders if he should start solo skydiving training.
 Before PhotoShelter Tamreen studied computer science at NYU.
 Although he loves photography, his technical knowledge of it amounts to understanding that it's faster than painting.

-Karin serves as the resident office wrangler, keeping things running smoothly from day to day.
-Prior to joining PhotoShelter, she taught environmental education to New England middle schoolers at Nature's Classroom.
+Karin supports the Product Team as features move from concept to development to release, keeping projects on track and on time.
+Prior to joining PhotoShelter, she taught environmental education in New England.
 Karin has a BA in Theatre from Northwestern University.
 She is originally from San Francisco and has a deep appreciation for quality sourdough bread.

 James is like the PhotoShelter development team's swiss army knife.
 He's responsible for everything from the shopping cart and print orders to image display.
 James has a BA in Computer Science from Dartmouth and is the only PhotoShelter staff member cool enough to ride a motorcycle.
 (Its shiny and red.)
 When he's not PhotoSheltering, James loves spending time with his wife and new son.